JemPH/Apple-Music-Downloader-Browser/README.md

 - **Email and Password** (planned): Future updates will include support for using email and password credentials for accessing ALAC and Dolby Atmos features.
 This feature is not yet implemented but is planned for future updates.

 ## Installation
    Install the [script](https://raw.githubusercontent.com/JemPH/Apple-Music-Downloader-Browser/main/apple-music-downloader.user.js) in your userscript manager.
 The script requires subscription in order to download files.
+(Recommended Browser: Microsoft Edge [PC], Kiwi Browser [Mobile])

 ## Usage
   Just activate and install the script in Tampermonkey.
 The script should automatically run (as shown in the image preview above).
 Refresh the page if it doesn't work.
+(Enable Developer Mode)

 ### Usage of `media-user-token`
 To operate effectively, our extension requires access to certain resources on `music.apple.com`.
 Specifically, we use the `media-user-token` to authenticate and interact with Apple Music's web interface.
 Here’s how we handle it: